dcrommie/walbrook/blog/market-update-april-2025.md

 While Materials (-0.3%) saw a slight downturn, gold mining stocks performed well.
 Increased demand for gold as a hedge against economic uncertainty boosted shares in companies such as Spartan Resources (ASX: SPR), which gained 45% over the month.

 March was a challenging month for the ASX 200, with significant losses driven by tariff concerns and cautious investor sentiment.

+### Global Equities

+Global equities fell in March as tariff tensions, inflation surprises and tech volatility spooked markets.

+Developed Markets declined 4.67% (MSCI World Ex-Australia Index AUD)), while Emerging Markets edged up 0.42% (MSCI Emerging Markets Index (AUD)), buoyed by policy support in key regions.

+US markets corrected, with the S&P 500 down 5.63%, as investors reacted to the looming “Liberation Day” tariff rollout.
+Consumer sentiment fell for a third month, and core inflation surprised to the upside.
+The Fed hinted at future easing but held steady, awaiting clearer signs of economic weakness.

+Europe declined, with the FTSE Eurotop 100 down 4.49%.
+Trade concerns overshadowed Germany’s €1t fiscal boost, though the ECB cut rates to 2.5% and signalled more easing ahead.
+The FTSE 100 fell 2.04%, underperforming as global volatility weighed on sentiment.

 ### Property